 The SUDS program is for service members wounded, ill and injured with a permanent physical disability requiring adaptation.
 The scuba training offered to the service members is a challenging and rewarding activity which can help facilitate the rehabilitation process and offers them an activity that they can enjoy for years to come.

 The program is designed to help improve the lives of our injured service members returning from Iraq and Afghanistan SUDS offers scuba certification tdi programs through Scuba Diving International (SDI).
 The program is run by a dedicated staff of volunteers who are passionate about helping our injured service members and about the sport of diving.

 About Organizations Name

-SUDS” is the trademark and registered trade name of the “Soldiers Undertaking Disabled SCUBA” program, a charitable non-profit organization incorporated in the District of Columbia.
-The name SUDS is not a generic term to describe any adaptive SCUBA program and while there are other programs that offer Twin eagle raysadaptive SCUBA to injured veterans, they are unrelated activities and should not operate under the program name “SUDS”.
+SUDS” is the trademark and registered trade name of the “Soldiers Undertaking Disabled SCUBA” program.
+The name SUDS is not a generic term to describe any adaptive SCUBA program and while there are other programs that offer SCUBA to injured veterans, they are unrelated activities and should not operate under the program name “SUDS”.
 Furthermore, any other like organization using the name SUDS, or referring to their operation as a “SUDS-like” organization, but operating outside of these installations is unrelated to the “Soldiers Undertaking Disabled SCUBA” program.

 Not A Simple Jump-in-the-water Program